Health Insurance Perks: Take Advantage of Free Preventive Services

 As a doctor, wellness and nutrition have always been a priority for my family and myself because I’m well aware of the statistics.

 One example is obesity, which affects our health in many ways.
-Just think, in the past 30 years obesity has more than doubled in children and quadrupled in adolescents, according to the Centers for Disease Control and Prevention.
+Just think, in the past 30 years obesity has more than tripled in children and adolescents, according to the Centers for Disease Control and Prevention.
 Today, more than two-thirds of adults are overweight.

 In many respects, your health is one of the few things in life you have control of — it’s up to you to make healthy lifestyle decisions and keep up with recommended screenings.
 After all, if you don’t know it’s broken, you can’t fix it.